 “Are you sure?
 Because I can’t see anything.”

 “Is it like in a closet, or more like the basement, with the lights all out?”

-A closet, I thought?
+A closet or a basement, she wondered.
 Oh, my God, this guy is such a smart ass.
 Who sits in a dark closet except crazy people?

-They laid me out in the ambulance and, suddenly, there’s my sight back!
+They laid her out in the ambulance and, suddenly, her sight came back.

-“It was just the shock,” I told them.
+“It was just the shock,” she told them.

 “Quit self-diagnosing,” the medic said.

 “I was a lifeguard.
 I know my stuff.”

 St John’s Hospital must have thought she was younger than she was, underage is what they thought, so they called her parents.